This page looks at some practical ways to reduce the likelihood of discriminating against people with learning disabilities.

 NHS Fife has an Accessible Information Database where you can download lots of accessible health-related information.

 The Scottish Accessible Information Forum (SAIF) provides a range of tools such as publications, training, consultation and advice, to help public bodies and others improve the accessibility of their information.

 The University of Birmingham has produced easyread leaflets and audio recordings (mp3) about common medication.

 There are lots of helpful resources out there and most people are willing to share them.
-Make contact with Janet Cobb’s UK network to connect with other healthcare workers and find out what information is already available in your area.
+Choice Forum and Scope's Online community are places where you can connect with other healthcare workers and find out what information is already available in your area.

 Adjustments can make a difference

 Jim Blair describes how making a reasonable adjustment changed healthcare workers’ attitudes towards a patient with a learning disability.

 Department of Health guidance

 The Department of Health (England) has produced the guide Equal access? (pdf) on how to ensure healthcare services provide better access with practical suggestions for reasonable adjustments.